What to look out for and how to report a crime.

 Advice from the team

 - Somebody that knocks at your door and has a polite, friendly but insistent manner while selling his services.

 - They say, “I’m working in your area and noticed that your drive/roof etc., needs urgent attention”.

 - Often they quote a low price without looking at the work required and then charge a higher price at the end of the job.

-- They state that the work required to your property is urgent and they can repair it straight away.
+- They state that the work required for your property is urgent, and they can repair it straight away.

-- Fear and intimidation can be used to ensure that the victim pays, even to the extent of being escorted to the bank to withdraw cash.
+- They can use fear and intimidation to ensure that the victim pays, even to the extent of being escorted to the bank to withdraw cash.